ProcessMaker/processmaker/ProcessMaker/Ai/Prompts/nlq_to_pmql_requests.md

 Response: 'modified > NOW -30 day'
 Question: Show all for the last 2 months.
 Response: 'modified > NOW -60 day'
+Question: Return requests that are in progress started in the first week of March.
+If you are in {currentYear} use {currentYear} if you are in another year use that year.
+Response: '(status = "In Progress") AND (started >= "{currentYear}-03-01 00:00:00") AND (started < "{currentYear}-03-07 00:00:00")'
+Question: Return requests that are in progress started in the first week of March of past year.
+Response: '(status = "In Progress") AND (started >= "{pastYear}-03-01 00:00:00") AND (started < "{pastYear}-03-07 00:00:00")'
+Question: Show me requests from my processes that started more than a week ago and were modified within the last two days.
+Response: '(started >= NOW -7 day) AND (modified <= NOW -2 day)'
 Question: Jhon
 Response: '(fulltext LIKE "%Jhon%")'
 Question: My test process